-Hemp, the non-psychoactive strains of the Cannabis family, was once one of the most ubiquitous plants in the world.
+Hemp, the non-psychoactive strain of the cannabis family, was once one of the most ubiquitous plants in the world.
 First found around 8,000 BCE in central Asia, hemp spread across multiple continents through the ages and was a fundamental part of the agricultural revolution.
 Throughout several civilizations, hemp was used for food, textiles, oil, and industrial purposes.
 Yet, after getting confused with marijuana in the 1900s, hemp was soon outlawed and forgotten.
 Many of its benefits were lost in the modern world.

 Daily CBD published an article back in 1941 with findings that hemp “can be used to produce more than 25,000 products”.
-In several other countries, hemp has continued to be used for food, textiles, and even in construction to build houses that are more energy efficient than regular buildings
+In several other countries, hemp has continued to be used for food, textiles, and even in construction to build houses that are more energy-efficient than regular buildings

 Hemp can help our Farmers and the Planet